The Power of the Question: Get Better Results By Saying Less and Asking More

-As leaders, too often we rely on telling rather than asking.
-In our eagerness to solve a problem or get something done, we jump straight to saying what we think others need to hear.
-The only problem is, it’s our thinking and our ideas.
-And maybe none of theirs.
+Eureka experiences often start the same way – with a question.
+But as leaders we often talk more than we ask.
+In our eagerness to solve problems or get things done, we jump straight to saying what we think others need to hear.

-The best leaders understand this.
-They don’t give their team all the answers.
-Instead, they lead by questioning and teach their team how to come up with viable, actionable solutions on their own as much as possible.
-This is the essence of the coaching style of leadership and a far more rewarding way to lead, both for yourself and others.
+The best leaders don’t give their team all the answers.
+Instead, they lead by questioning and teach their teams how to have their own a-ha moments that can lead to new ideas, better results and a more rewarding experience for everyone.

 Why lead-by-questioning works

-Think about a time when a team member hit a roadblock.
-Your first instinct is to suggest a solution, which is not a bad thing, and, on the surface, seems the most efficient thing to do.
-But by handing them the solutions, you:
+Think about a time one of your team members hit a roadblock.
+Was your first instinct to suggest a solution?
+On the surface, that seems like the most efficient thing to do.
+But by giving them an answer, you:

-- Cheat them out of a learning and development opportunity;
+• Cheat them out of a development opportunity;

-- Miss out on fresh thinking they could bring to the table; and
+• Miss the fresh thinking they could offer; and

 Asking the right questions